rajivransom/Gmail-clone/README.md

 # Gmail-clone
 Just some html and css.
-#open this using any deployment service!
+#open this using any editor.